sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat/draft-comments.md

       }
     },
     {
-      "id": "tuesday_all_options", //output ID for target data "anchor": "tuesday",
+      "id": "tuesday_all_options", //ID for extracted target data "anchor": "tuesday",
       "method": {
         "id": "region", //target data is all text in rectangular region